THERE ARE THREE ISSUE WORKSHOPS RUNNING THIS SPRING!

-Students apply to the workshop of their choice and those chosen (6-10 per workshop) participate as a group in direct service, advocacy and policy work to gain a better understanding of the issue.
-Attendance agreement is required.
+Workshops enroll 6-10 students who participate as a group in direct service and advocacy and policy work to gain a better understanding of the issue.
+An attendance agreement is required.
 Participation in an Issue Workshop fulfills PEG 2 of the Community Engagement Commitment or counts as 25 hours towards the 100 hour service requirement.